janeAnezi/c8Project/README.md

 # React + Vite

  Cohort 8 Pro Capstone Project

-       Overview
+          ## OVERVIEW

-Welcome to the Meal Plan Point Section Project!
+    Welcome to the Meal Plan Point Section !
 This project focuses on creating a user-friendly and interactive meal plan point section using React, JavaScript, HTML, and CSS.
 Whether you're a nutrition enthusiast or someone looking to organize your meals effectively, this project aims to provide a seamless and enjoyable experience.

-      ## Features
+            ## FEATURES

      User-friendly Interface: The project offers an intuitive and visually appealing interface for users to manage their meal plans easily.

     Interactive Points System: A point-based system allows users to allocate points to different meals, helping them balance their nutritional intake.

     Responsive Design: The project is designed to be responsive, ensuring a consistent experience across various devices and screen sizes.

-       ## Technologies Used
+            ## TECHNOLOGIES USED

     React: The project leverages the power of React for building a dynamic and efficient user interface.

     JavaScript: The core functionality of the meal plan point system is implemented using JavaScript for a seamless and interactive experience.

     HTML/CSS: The markup and styling are crafted using HTML and CSS, providing a visually appealing and well-organized layout.

              ##  GETTING STARTED

     To get started with the Meal Plan Point Section , follow these steps:

     1.Clone the repository to your local machine: bash